 Period hacks: Our pro tips for a less annoying period

-Pad-holders sewn onto the front pouch of underwear for optimal preparation, a diet of maca and celery juice before your period hits, or a vibrator as a uterine or back massager.
+Pad-holders sewn onto the front pouch of underwear for optimal preparation, a diet of maca and celery juice before the start of your period, or a vibrator as a uterine or back massager.
 When it comes to period hacks, we’ve seen it all.
 People swear by the period hacks that are lifesavers for them, sometimes zany and sometimes quite practical.
 We wanted to get the deets: What are your pro tips for a less annoying period?

 Though we can’t stop your period from being the worst (we wish we could!), we can sure try our darndest to get you tips and tricks that might help.
-That’s why we took a deep dive on the Internet and reached out to Flexperts with the question, what advice do you have for dealing?
+That’s why we took a deep dive on the Internet and reached out to Flexperts with the question, what advice do you have for dealing with your period?

 SOS: Period life hacks to avoid being a ball on the floor

 Everyone’s bodies experience periods differently.
 Some people get menstrual cramps so unbearable that they have to leave work (cough cough, that’s me).
 For others, bloating and back pain might be the kicker.

 Whatever symptoms make your period totally annoying, we’re here to spread the word on what might make it better, whether you’re cramping at home or trying to deal with your period’s heavy flow at work in a dreaded public bathroom.
 We’ve been there, and we’ve got you covered.

 First, it’s okay to use your sick days for your period, especially if you have debilitating cramps.
 That’s what they’re for.
 However, if you do have to head to the office on your period, here’s what to do: